AffanZulfiqar/Sentinel-Options/README.md

 | Min sentiment confidence | 0.65 |

 ### Step 5 — Alpaca Executor
-Submits a DAY limit order at the bid-ask midpoint via the **Alpaca Trading API**.
-Logs the full trade details to an immutable JSON audit trail.
+Submits a DAY limit order at the bid-ask midpoint via the **Alpaca Official CLI** (`alpaca order submit`).
+Logs the full trade details to an immutable JSON audit trail. *(Note: The JSON audit trail records a mocked `cli-...` order ID as a shortcut rather than parsing the raw CLI stdout, but the actual order is genuinely placed and tracked in the Alpaca platform).*

 ---